standardconnect/xls-37d/proposal/DRAFT.md

 This is a proposed standard to easily locate transactions that have been accepted on an XRP Ledger Protocol Chain, according to the ledger sequence they were accepted into rather than the hash of the transaction.

+This indentifier is only applicable for validated transactions.
+Unvalidated transactions, whether unsubmitted or locally rejected, would not have a consensus canonical order, and thus, this type of identifier would not apply.

 # 1. Introduction

 ### 1.1 Hashing

 The XRP Ledger uniquely defines ledgers and transactions with a hexidecimal representation.
-These hexidecimal values are produced using a SHA-512Half hashing function, which transforms data into a SHA-512 hash and then takes the first half of the output.
+These hexidecimal values are produced using a namespace-biased 'SHA-512Half' hashing function, which transforms data into a SHA-512 hash and then takes the first half of the output.

-Since these hashes are derived from the contents of the data, each hash and its corresponding hexidecimal representation are unique.
+Since these hashes are derived from the contents of the data, each hash is unique and are completely independent of ledger consensus.
 All hash values on the XRP Ledger are 64 charaters in length (32 bytes or 256 bits) and in hexidecimal format (0-9 / A-F and usually uppercase).

 > Ledger Hash: F8A87917637D476E871D22A1376D7C129DAC9E25D45AD4B67D1E75EA4418654C